Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/front_section.md

 audible volume for the monitoring of said channel by the aircrew.
-The panel is duplicated in both cockpits, and the panel in command of the [TACAN](../../../systems/nav_com/tacan.md) receiver is selected with the NAV CMD button of the Communication Control Panel.
+The panel is duplicated in both cockpits, and the panel in command of the [TACAN](../../../systems/nav_com/tacan.md) receiver is toggled by the NAV CMD button of the Communication Control Panel.

 ### Channel Knobs